Statistical Complexity of Heterogeneous Geometric Networks: Theory

-There are several important things to note about this formula.
+There are several things to note about the formula \eqref{eq:HC}.
 Firstly, instead of variance across neighbourhood degree sequences, we here opt for standard deviation.
-The distribution of the standard deviation will in general be more symmetric than that of the variance over multiple samples.
+The distribution of the standard deviation over multiple samples will in general be more symmetric than that of the variance which will be right-skewed and standard deviation is generally a more appropriate measure when normalising.

-Secondly, we note the division by $(1-d)m$.
-This is the term which acts to normalise the measure.
+Secondly, the division by $(1-d)m$ is the term which acts to normalise the measure.
 This term was borrowed from the normalisation of degree variance \cite{Smith2020}.
 There, it was shown to normalise degree variance and bound it below 1 for all graphs.
-Hierarchical complexity also involves taking variances of degrees, however it is not straightforward to claim that this bounds hierarchical complexity similarly, as the nature of the variances being taken-- across ordered neighbourhood degree sequences of nodes of the same degree-- are very different.

 Thirdly, instead of taking the mean over the standard deviations this normalisation takes the sum.
 In actuality we can consider this as a multiplication of the mean by the degree of the neighbourhood degree sequences $k$ (cancelling out the $k$ on the denominator of the average).
 This effectively takes account of the sampling error of taking the mean over the $\sigma_{j}$'s.
 The sampling error of the mean over $k$ samples is: